btholt/complete-intro-to-react-v9/lessons/07-testing/G-vitest-ui.md

 ---
 title: Vitest UI
 description: >-
-  Learn how to use Vitest UI for managing tests in your browser.
-This tool is highly convenient for running individual tests repeatedly without the need for a VS Code extension.
+  Learn how to use Vitest UI, an efficient tool for managing tests in your browser, by adding it to your project with simple npm commands.
+Enhance your React development skills by integrating browser-based testing with Vitest for convenient module graph visualization and individual test management.
+Ideal for developers seeking practical tools within the Complete Intro to React course by Brian Holt.
 keywords:
   - Vitest UI
+  - React testing
+  - Brian Holt
   - npm
-  - testing
-  - web browser
-  - package.json
+  - module graph
-  - Vitest
+  - React development
 ---

 Another fun little tool let's you use is [Vitest UI][ui].
 It allows you to see and manage all your tests from the web browser.
 Let's add it.